-- Blood tests: Your blood may be tested for the fungus that causes valley fever.
+- Blood tests may show the fungus that causes valley fever.

-- Chest x-ray: Caregivers use x-rays to check for signs of infection, such as swelling and fluid around your lungs.
+- An x-ray may show signs of infection, such as swelling and fluid around your lungs.

 How is valley fever treated?

-Valley fever will go away on its own most of the time.
-It may take a few months before all of your symptoms go away.
-You may need more than one of the following medicines:
+Your symptoms usually go away on their own.
+It may take up to 2 months for your symptoms go away.
+You may need any of the following:

 How can I manage my symptoms?

-- Get plenty of rest: Rest often while you recover.
+- Rest as directed.
 Slowly start to do more each day.